 Chapter 7 requires the Bankruptcy Trustee to sell the Debtor's non-exempt assets in order to pay off creditors.
 This isn't frequently used to save a home from foreclosure because a Trustee's bankruptcy auction is considered just as bad as a Referee's foreclosure auction.
 There may be some instances where a Chapter 7 may help.
 Primarily this would be useful to a homeowner with less than $50,000 in equity in their home and with a lot of burdensome unsecured debts like credit cards.
 If the credit cards can be discharged, then there may be enough money to save the house.

-Chapter 15 is new, as of 2005.
-It is generally used by large foreign business entities who are filing bankruptcy in some other country and want the US Bankruptcy Courts to recognize the foreign proceeding as a Foreign Main Proceeding and co-operate with it.
+Chapter 15 is generally used by large foreign business entities who are filing bankruptcy in some other country and want the US Bankruptcy Courts to recognize the foreign proceeding as a Foreign Main Proceeding and co-operate with it.

 Chapter 9 is for use by municipalities and municipal entities who file for bankruptcy.